-People suffering from chronic low back pain who received acupuncture or simulated acupuncture treatments fared better than those receiving only conventional care According to a recent study published in the Archives of Internal Medicine.
+People suffering from chronic low back pain who received acupuncture or simulated acupuncture treatments for back pain fared better than those receiving only conventional care According to a recent study published in the Archives of Internal Medicine.
 The study highlights central questions about the mechanisms of benefit seen in acupuncture studies.

 This trial, led by Daniel Cherkin, Ph.D., of Group Health Center for Health Studies in Seattle, was funded by the National Center for Complementary and Alternative Medicine (NCCAM), a component of the National Institutes of Health.